What Is A Sleep Disorder?

 - Tiredness during the day is a symptom of nearly all sleep disorders, but many practitioners attribute consistent tiredness in epilepsy to an unavoidable effect of anti-seizure medication and don’t think about the possibility of a sleep disorder.

-- Studies of epilepsy patients with sleep disorders show that their sleep disorders are, generally, treatable conditions.
-In one series, obstructive sleep apnea was found in 71% of epilepsy patients referred for a sleep study.
+- Studies show that generally, sleep disorders are treatable for people living with epilepsy.
+In one series, obstructive sleep apnea was found in 71% of people with epilepsy who were referred for a sleep study.

-- Sleep disorders are often overlooked in epilepsy patients, and sometimes polysomnography (also called an overnight sleep test) is required for diagnosis.
+- Sleep disorders are often overlooked in people with seizures, and sometimes polysomnography (also called an overnight sleep test) is required for diagnosis.

 Obstructive sleep apnea is one of the most common and most important sleep disorders, because of the possible serious consequences.
 It is probably present in at least 3% of the general population but has been reported in up to 40% of middle aged men.